Operational Stewardship & Data Governance

 Student Billing Double Wallet (school budget + personal wallet, PayPal/campus card) Credit & Billing module MyQ credit/quota system PaperCut payment gateways (widest 3rd-party connector ecosystem)

-1. Unified Identity & Zero Trust Access.
-The print queue as a static entity is dead.
-In a properly governed environment, no document exists in readable form on the network or the device until a cryptographically verified identity is present at the hardware.
-This means integration with Azure AD, Google Workspace, or Okta for all print and scan actions – not just badge or PIN.
+No document exists in readable form on the network or the device until a cryptographically verified identity is present at the hardware.
+Integration with Azure AD, Google Workspace, or Okta for all print and scan actions.

-2. Immutable Storage & Encryption at Rest.
 AES-256-GCM hardware encryption is the baseline.
-FIPS 140-2/3 validated storage modules that automatically zero-ize encryption keys if physical tampering is detected are the current standard.
-Legacy multi-pass overwriting is not the answer – and with modern solid-state storage, it's not even effective.
+FIPS 140-2/3 validated storage modules that automatically zero-ize encryption keys if physical tampering is detected.
+Legacy multi-pass overwriting is not the answer.

-4. Real-Time Endpoint Threat Detection.
 Checklists are reactive.
 2026 security is proactive.
 Whitelisting of all executable code, plus SIEM integration that streams device telemetry to the school's security dashboard.
-If a copier in the library starts transmitting data to an unknown external address, the network port is automatically disabled by central security policy.
+If a copier starts transmitting data to an unknown external address, the network port is automatically disabled.

 The decisions live with IT and procurement.
 The knowledge lives somewhere else.